 We can read the books.
 Follow the science.
 Listen to the advice.
-The professional advice and of course the “helpful” advice from well-meaning friends, coworkers and even the cashier at the grocery store.
+The professional advice and of course the “helpful” information from well-meaning friends, coworkers and even the cashier at the grocery store.
 Weight-loss is so ubiquitous in our society that everyone feels confident sharing their expert advice and experience.
 And yet we are a good decade or more into an obesity epidemic…

-Bad Advice or Lack of Questioning?
+Lousy Advice or Lack of Questioning?